yuechen-li-dev/Dominatus/docs/ARCHITECTURE.md

 ## 13. The Ariadne Dialogue Layer

 Ariadne is the `Ariadne.OptFlow` package — an authoring layer built on top of Dominatus actuation semantics specifically for linear/branching dialogue and text adventure-style interactions.

+Ariadne is not a separate runtime model for dialogue; it is a dialogue-specific actuation/helper layer over the same Dominatus execution model.

 It adds three step types that implement `IWaitEvent` directly — they are yielded like any other step, and handle dispatch and waiting internally without requiring a separate `Ai.Act` + `Ai.Await` pair:

 - **`Diag.Line(text, speaker?)`** — dispatches a `DiagLineCommand` and waits for `ActuationCompleted`.
 - **`Diag.Ask(prompt, storeAs)`** — dispatches a `DiagAskCommand`, waits for `ActuationCompleted<string>`, stores the result in `storeAs`.